 Distribution Network Study

 New England states are reliant upon east coast metropolitan areas to market and sell agricultural products.
 Getting value-added products to these markets has consistently been a struggle for small and medium sized producers, who must weigh the opportunity costs of various distribution avenues with no clear sense of what will be most beneficial to their business, scale, and growth plans.
-A distribution study will identify the highest and best opportunities to get more products to better markets, which will benefit producers across New England.
+Karen Karp & Partners of New York, was selected to conduct a distribution study which will utilize interviews with businesses across the dairy supply chain to identify the complex challenges that New England dairy businesses face when trying to access metropolitan markets.
+The contractor will make recommendations that include actionable steps to address these challenges and identify the highest and best opportunities to get New England dairy products to better markets.

 SIAL Canada Pavilion